-This assay is based on the sandwich ELISA principle.
-Each well of the supplied microtiter plate has been pre-coated with a target specific capture antibody.
-Standards or samples are added to the wells and the target antigen binds to the capture antibody.
-Unbound Standard or sample is washed away.
-A biotin-conjugated detection antibody is then added which binds to the captured antigen.
-Unbound detection antibody is washed away.
-An Avidin-Horseradish Peroxidase (HRP) conjugate is then added which binds to the biotin.
-Unbound Avidin-HRP conjugate is washed away.
+This assay is based on a direct detection principle.
+Each well of the supplied microtiter plate has been pre-coated with an antigen.
+Standards or samples are added to the wells.
+Antibodies within the samples bind to the antigen on the plate.
+Unbound antibody is washed away.
+A Horseradish Peroxidase (HRP)-conjugated detection antibody is added with binds to the antibody/antigen complex.
+Unbound HRP-conjugated detection antibody is washed away.
 A TMB substrate is then added which reacts with the HRP enzyme resulting in color development.
-A sulfuric acid stop solution is added to terminate color development reaction and then the optical density (OD) of the well is measured at a wavelength of $450\ nm \pm 2\ nm$.
-The OD of an unknown sample can then be compared to an OD standard curve generated using known antigen concentrations in order to determine its antigen concentration.
+A sulfuric acid stop solution is added to terminate color development reaction and then the optical density (OD) of the well is measured at a wavelength of 450 nm ± 2 nm.
+The OD of an unknown sample can then be compared to an OD standard curve generated using known antibody concentrations in order to determine its antibody concentration.